Prof Theodore Scaltsas

 Dory’s first appointment was at New College, Oxford, as Lecturer in Philosophy, 1980-84.
-He then joined our department, where he now holds the Chair of Ancient Philosophy.
-He has held Research Fellowships at various Universities.
+He then joined our department and has since held Research Fellowships at various Universities.

 He directs Project Archelogos, a research project for the creation of an argument-database, using a new methodology for the analysis into arguments of Plato’s and Aristotle’s philosophical texts.
 Project Archelogos enjoys wide international collaboration and received the Henry Ford Foundation Award for the Preservation of European Culture in 1997.

-His recent research interests span ancient metaphysics, contemporary metaphysics, and ancient epistemology.
+His has further research interests in ancient metaphysics, contemporary metaphysics, and ancient epistemology.

 - Digital Exhibition of Zeno of Citium and Stoicism, for Cyprus' EU Presidency.
 Within the framework of Cyprus' Presidency of the European Union 2012, the Secretariat for the Presidency and the Cypriot Ministry of Education and Culture funded the creation of an Exhibition of the Ideas of Zeno and Stoicism.

 - Creative Emotional Reasoning C2Learn Funded by EU 7th Framework Programme ICT (Information and Communication Technologies, €3.3M) to explore lateral thinking, emotions and creativity.

 - Project Archelogos, Mr George David - 3E + Leventis Foundation.
 (See under Publications below).